 Should You Consider Adding an Accelerated Death Benefit Rider to Your Life Insurance Coverage?

-It is important to note here that terminal illness is not the same thing as chronic illness.
+It is important to note here that terminal illness is not the same thing as a chronic illness.
 Therefore, be sure that you are moving forward with the proper type of coverage for the needs that you want to have covered.
 Working with an expert in the area of life insurance can better ensure that you’ll have all of your important questions answered before you move forward with the commitment of a life insurance plan.

 How to Find Out More About Life Insurance and the Accelerated Death Benefit Rider